Dev-solder124/genAI/README.md

 - **summary**: Human-readable text of the conversation
 - **embedding**: Numerical representation used to find similar memories
 - **metadata**: Additional context like topic classification and session ID
+- **created_at**: Precise timestamp used for temporal context in conversations

 ---

 ## Project Overview

 This chatbot implements a sophisticated long-term memory system that intelligently decides what to remember from conversations.
-Unlike traditional chatbots that either forget everything or save everything, this system curates meaningful memories to provide personalized, continuous mental health support.
+Unlike traditional chatbots that either forget everything or save everything, this system curates meaningful memories to provide personalized, continuous mental health support with advanced temporal awareness.

 ### Key Features